 Naz Island

-Naz island is one of the seven wonders of nature, so?, what’s so special about an island?
-Well, what if I told you you can walk on water.
-Yes it is true, here is the trick.
-The Naz island has three massive rocks standing out of the ocean, during tide specifically when the water is falling you get to walk on these rocks that are now covered in water without getting wet, giving you the illusion of walking on water.
+The Naz Island has three massive rocks standing out of the ocean; during tide specifically, when the water is falling, you get to walk on these rocks that are now covered in water without getting wet, giving you the illusion of walking on water.

-Other than that, there are many island-y sports you can play during your visit to Naz island.
-From the sky to the ground Naz island presents you with Paragliding, Kiteboarding, Off-roading and a lot more.
-But to be honest walking on water is much more fun!
+Other than that, there are many island sports you can play during your visit to Naz Island.
+From the sky to the ground, Naz Island presents you with paragliding, kiteboarding, off-roading, and many more.
+But to be honest, walking on water is much more fun!

 Hengam Island

-Hengam island is one of the places that the Portuguese had attacked and lived in during safavid.
-If you visit Hengam island you can see their old boats sitting on the shore or it’s better if I say where the shore was before global warming happened.
+Hengam Island is one of the places that the Portuguese attacked and lived in during the Safavid era.
+If you visit Hengam island, you can see their old boats sitting on the shore, or it’s better if I say where the shore was before global warming happened.

-Another sight you get to see in Hengam island is its silver beach and glowing blue water.
-Yes I said silver and glowing in a sentence!
-One of the most unique places in Hengam is called the Silver beach.
-The sands of this beach contain materials that make it look shiny.
-Apparently due to some negative environmental impacts by some of the visitors in recent years, there are restrictions for entrance to the Silver beach of Hengam.
+Another sight you get to see on Hengam Island is its silver beach and glowing blue water.
+The sands of the silver beach contain materials that make it look shiny.
+Apparently, due to some of the visitors’ negative environmental impacts in recent years, there are restrictions for entrance to the Silver Beach of Hengam.

-But now let us explain the glowing blue waters of this magical island.
-The Phytoplanktons that float at the surface of the water close to the shore, emit a bright blue light of themselves which creates a glowing line across the coast.
-This natural phenomena only happens when the sea is fully calmed and there is no wind at all.
+But now, let us explain the glowing blue waters of this magical island.
+The Phytoplanktons that float at the water’s surface close to the shore emit a bright blue light, which creates a glowing line across the coast.
+This natural phenomenon only happens when the sea is fully calmed, and there is no wind at all.

 Shopping in Qeshm

 When you think of shopping, you might think of a mall.
 Qeshm’s City Center might pop up in conversations when you ask where you can buy anything.
-However this typical modern day mall might not do Qeshm any justice.
+However, this typical modern mall might not do Qeshm any justice.

 If you are looking for souvenirs, you might want to check out the local bazaars of Qeshm.